 In conclusion, I would like to say that it is clear that the spill caused severe environmental damage.
 Some of this damage is obvious, some of it is not yet understood.
-It hurt people and their communities, as well as biological resources.
+It hurt people and communities, as well as biological resources.
 So far we have been fighting to slow the damage, to stop it where we can.
 It is now time to look ahead and choose a vigorous, positive course of action.
-To do this work well, we will need not only to work together, but to think broadly.
+To do this work well, we will need to not only work together, but to think broadly.
 What will be involved in the restoration phase?
 Here we are charting new territory.
 Let us keep our horizons wide enough, and consider all possible choices.
-Let us pay full attention to the people that live in and know the areas affected by the spill.
-Let us set as our goal achieving full recovery for the spill area.
+Let us pay full attention to the people that live in, and know the local areas.
+Let us set our goal at achieving full recovery for the spill area.
 Let us bring our resolution to this task, and stay until the job is done.

-THOMAS DUNNE
+THOMAS DUNNE, USEPA